medovina/llm4code-2024-recodex/README.md

 The file exercise/exercises.csv contains metadata about our set of exercises.
 The fields in this file include

 * id - A unique ID for the exercise.
-* name - The exercise name in either Czech or English.
+* name - The exercise name in either AnonLang or English.
 * text_length - Length of the exercise description in bytes.
-* locale - "cs" if the exercise is in Czech, otherwise "en".
+* locale - "al" if the exercise is in AnonLang, otherwise "en".
 * created_at - A timestamp indicating when the exercise was written.
 * forked_from - The ID of the exercise that this exercise was forked from, if any.
 * assignments_count - The number of times that this exercise has ever been assigned to a group of students.